yihui/yihui.org/content/en/2017-09-18-the-minimal-reprex-paradox.md

 Lastly I want to show a few examples of minimal reproducible examples:

-- [Bugs I reported to Pandoc](https://github.com/jgm/pandoc/issues?q=is%3Aissue+author%3Ayihui+is%3Aclosed) on Github.
+- [Bugs I reported to Pandoc](https://github.com/jgm/pandoc/issues?q=is%3Aissue+author%3Ayihui+is%3Aclosed) on GitHub.
 These bugs are often discovered when other users report issues in the **rmarkdown** repo.
 After I investigate them, I try to minimize the examples to show the problems are only relevant to Pandoc (i.e., **rmarkdown** is innocent).
 My minimal reprex typically only contains a couple of lines of text.

 - [rstudio/blogdown#197](https://github.com/rstudio/blogdown/issues/197): this is a recent issue, and Justin told me carefully how to reproduce the issue.
 I like this type of issues, because I don't need to ask more questions: just follow his steps, and I'm able to reproduce the issue.